 - poppy seeds or sesame seeds for topping if desired

 - In a mixer bowl, combine the flour, sugar, zest, yeast, and salt.4 cups (500 grams) unbleached bread flour, 2 tablespoons granulated sugar, 1½ teaspoons instant yeast, 1 teaspoon orange zest, 1 teaspoon salt

 - Measure out the water in a large (2 cup is ideal) measuring cup.
 Add the eggs and oil, and whisk lightly.¾ cup (177 grams) lukewarm water, 2 whole eggs, 2 egg yolks, 2 tablespoons canola, safflower, or other neutral oil

 - Add the wet ingredients to the mixing bowl, and mix on low speed using the paddle attachment until combined.

 - Switch to the hook attachment and mix on medium speed for 8 minutes, adding small amounts of water or flour as necessary to get the dough to clear the sides of the bowl.
 The final dough should be soft and not sticky at all.

-- Form the dough into a round, lightly oil a bowl (I use the same mixing bowl), cover with plastic wrap, and let rise in a warm, draft-free place until about doubled, 1-2 hours (Rise #1 of 3).
+- Form the dough into a round, lightly oil a bowl (I use the same mixing bowl), cover with plastic wrap, and let rise in a warm, draft-free place until about doubled, 1 to 2 hours (Rise #1 of 3).

-- Degas, re-form into a round, and again let rise until about doubled, 1-2 hours (Rise #2 of 3)
+- Degas, re-form into a round, and again let rise until about doubled, 1 to 2 hours (Rise #2 of 3)